apptainer/apptainer-userdocs/fakeroot.rst

 Filesystem
 ==========

-A **"fake root"** user can't access or modify files and directories for which they don't already have access or rights on the host filesystem, so a **"fake root"** user won't be able to access root-only host files like ``/etc/shadow`` or the host ``/root`` directory.
+A "fake root" user can never access or modify files and directories for which they don't already have access or rights on the host filesystem, so a "fake root" user won't be able to access root-only host files such as ``/etc/shadow`` or the host ``/root`` directory.

-Additionally, all files or directories created by the **"fake root"** user are owned by ``root:root`` inside container but as ``user:group`` outside of the container.
-Let's consider the following example, in this case "user" is authorized to use the fakeroot feature and can use 65536 UIDs starting at 131072 (same thing for GIDs).
+Additionally, all files or directories created by the "fake root" user are owned by ``root:root`` inside the container but as ``user:group`` outside of the container.

+Let's consider the following example.
+In this case "user" is authorized to use the rootless mode fakeroot feature and can use 65536 UIDs starting at 131072 (same thing for GIDs).

 +----------------------+-----------------------+